 Anniversaries are a funny thing.
 Truthfully, I hadn’t even thought about the date today until a dear old friend posted a comment on my Facebook.
 Adam and I practiced law together in New York City and he is the one who reminded me of today’s anniversary.
 He is the one who reminded me to think about my own story from that day.
 Thank you, Adam.

-I was alerted to the tower being hit by my landlord, Alba, a sweet and kind hearted woman from Colombia who lived downstairs.
+I was alerted to the tower being hit by my landlord, Alba, who is a sweet and kind hearted woman from Colombia who lived downstairs.
 She owned the brownstone with her late husband, Stanley.
-My boyfriend and I rented the apartment, which was the top two floors.
+He and I rented the apartment, which was the top two floors.
 A small closet in the hallway of our apartment provided the only access to the roof.
 I was finally roused by Alba pounding on my door so she could get up to the roof.
 She told me the tower had been hit and she wanted to see it with her own eyes.
 I did not.

 Hope has been on my mind a lot over the last week as I think about what it must feel like to be my 16 year old.
-Despite everything that has happened to her over the last few years at school, she has practiced forgiveness and patience and has continued to hold out hope that people will do what they promise and what is right.
+Despite everything that has happened over the last few years at school, they have practiced forgiveness and patience and have continued to hold out hope that people will do what they promise and what is right.
 I have always been patient and I realize that I tend to be a hopeful person, too.
 I think I’ve always been that way and maybe that has rubbed off or maybe we were both just born that way.
 I don’t really know how that works.
 What I do know is that we are both people who can be patient and who look for hope.
 The way I see it, these are qualities that weigh heavily in our favor.

 And there it is again.
 There is always more hope when I look for it.
 I love that about hope.